Tire Repairs, Pressures,

 for 85 psi when doing tire work.
 That has been high enough to get enough air flowing quickly

-OF INFLATION (the FLOW RATE) AND HOT TIRE AND WHEEL.
-Once the WELL-lubricated beads
+SPEED OF INFLATION (the FLOW RATE) AND having a HOT TIRE & WHEEL.
+Once the

 p.
 As noted earlier, I use REAL tire lubricant with a paintbrush.
 Tire lubricant comes concentrated &